Mental Health

 Here is an answer that you may have never considered, and one I want to encourage you to think about: let’s all find a way to “deal” with stress before it happens.

-Cut to my ethics class last spring, where I, as a graduate student in a counseling program, was learning some basic differences between what it means to be a counselor versus a psychiatrist, psychologist, or social worker.
-Unlike other psychology-based careers, which are based on the medicine model (you have an illness/deficit/problem that needs fixing), counselors base their perspective on humans through the wellness model.
+Cut to my ethics class last spring, where I, as a graduate student in a counselling program, was learning some basic differences between what it means to be a counsellor versus a psychiatrist, psychologist, or social worker.
+Unlike other psychology-based careers, which are based on the medicine model (you have an illness/deficit/problem that needs fixing), counsellors base their perspective on humans through the wellness model.

 Isn’t that so encouraging and smart?